-48) PRIZE GIVING
+49) PRIZE GIVING

-48.1 If requested to do so, the winner of the FIA Formula 3 Intercontinental Cup must attend the annual FIA prize giving ceremony.
+49.1 The first, second and third driver in the Macau Grand Prix must attend the Prize Giving.
+If requested to do so, the winner of the FIA Formula 3 Intercontinental Cup must attend the annual FIA prize giving ceremony.

-49) ADVERTISING AND RIGHTS
+50) ADVERTISING AND RIGHTS

-49.1 All advertising on/in cars, drivers and teams must comply with the legal requirements of the country in which the race is taking place and comply with any national restrictions required in order to permit the host broadcaster to transmit the event.
+50.1 All advertising on/in cars, drivers and teams must comply with the legal requirements of the country in which the race is taking place and comply with any national restrictions required in order to permit the host broadcaster to transmit the event.
 If required by the Organisers, all cars must have the official sticker on the dashboard, visible to a forward facing camera.
+These restrictions preclude the use of any content or website of cigarette, pornography, betting, gambling and the word 'Casino' and casino-related logos etc. The sponsors name and type of operation must be noted on the entry form.
+Any advertising on cars not complying with the legal requirements/regulations may result in a decision by the Organiser for exclusion of the car and driver concerned from the event.